Mary Shelley: Lake Geneva and Frankenstein

 I saw the pale student of unhallowed arts kneeling beside the thing he had put together.
 I saw the hideous phantasm of a man stretched out, and then, on the working of some powerful engine, show signs of life, and stir with an uneasy, half vital motion.
 Frightful must it be; for supremely frightful would be the effect of any human endeavour to mock the stupendous mechanism of the Creator of the world.

 She began writing what she assumed would be a short story.
-With Percy Shelley's encouragement, she expanded this tale into her first novel, Frankenstein; or, The Modern Prometheus, published in 1818.
+With Percy Shelley's encouragement, she expanded this tale into her first novel, Frankenstein; or, The Modern Prometheus, published on 1 January 1818.
 She later described that summer in Switzerland as the moment "when I first stepped out from childhood into life".
 The story of the writing of Frankenstein has been fictionalised several times and has formed the basis for a number of films.

 In September 2011, the astronomer Donald Olson, after a visit to the Lake Geneva villa the previous year, and inspecting data about the motion of the moon and stars, concluded that her waking dream took place "between 2am and 3am" on 16 June 1816, several days after the initial idea by Lord Byron that they each write a ghost story.